chinmayjatana/daily-exercise-routine/README.md

 # 🏋️‍♀️ Complete Home Workout Routine

 A comprehensive bodyweight exercise program designed for home workouts requiring only a mat.
-This routine targets all major muscle groups while ensuring proper rotation to avoid overworking the same muscles on consecutive days.
+This routine focuses on cardiovascular fitness and core strength while ensuring proper rotation to avoid overworking the same muscles on consecutive days.

 ## 📋 Features

-- **Equipment-Free**: All exercises require only a mat
+- **Cardio & Core Focus**: Emphasizes cardiovascular fitness and core strength
 - **Muscle Group Rotation**: Designed to avoid targeting same muscles consecutively
 - **10 Different Sessions**: Variety to prevent boredom and ensure balanced training
 - **Categorized Exercises**: Standing and mat exercises organized by muscle groups